“This is insane, I mean you go to a university to learn how to make movies?”

 Unfortunately the scripts we read are usually like poison.”

-– Adam Novack, head of the story dept. @ WME
+– Adam Novack, Head of Story Dept. @ WME

 “It’s not fast-talking.
 It’s fast-moving.”